 KIN 654: Instrumentation in Neuroscience Research

-Post-Doctoral Fellowship: Max Planck Institute for Biological Cybernetics (Tübingen)
+Post-Doctoral Fellowship, Max Planck Institute for Biological Cybernetics, University of Tübingen

 See Google Scholar for full list of publications.

 Bansal, A., Weech, S., & Barnett-Cowan, M. (2019).
 Movement-Contingent Time Flow in Virtual Reality Causes Temporal Recalibration.
 Scientific reports, 9(1), 4378.

 Weech, S., Kenny, S., & Barnett-Cowan, M. (2019).
 Presence and cybersickness in virtual reality are negatively related: a review.
 Frontiers in psychology, 10, 158.